 How do I request major credit for my transfer course work?

-Please submit information on your transfer course using this Transfer Credit Request Form and attach the syllabus (required).
-If you have questions or concerns, please send email to email@example.com.
+Please submit information on your transfer course using this Transfer Credit Request Form, and attach the syllabus (required).
+If you have questions or concerns, please send an email to firstname.lastname@example.org.

 What can be done with a Cinema Studies degree?

 Cinema Studies students will leave the UO with the ability to go on and build remarkable lives for themselves in a wide range of professions related to the media industry–as directors, producers, writers, editors, curators, marketers, designers, events managers, K-12 teachers….even as professors.

 Students in Cinema Studies at the University of Oregon learn to work both as creators and as scholars.
 They read, think and write but also direct, shoot, and edit movies.
 As a result, they find they have a wide range of employment options when they begin their careers.

 In addition to acquiring many skills specifically related to moving images, our students develop important skills valuable to most businesses, primary among them creative research and problem-solving, good communication skills, and the ability to work in and make important contributions to a team.

 Our emphasis on interdisciplinary connections and cinema as a global medium means that our students are exposed to diverse ideas and peoples, and consequently, as graduates they are able to establish unique paths for themselves wherever they may go.